mjovanc/awesome-decentralized/README.md

 ## Projects

+- [Locutus](https://github.com/freenet/locutus) Locutus is a software platform that makes it easy to create decentralized alternatives to today's centralized tech companies.
+These decentralized apps will be easy to use, scalable, and secured through cryptography.
 - [Kryptokrona](https://github.com/kryptokrona/kryptokrona) A private, fast and secure cryptocurrency from the nordic region.
 - [Kryptokrona Kotlin SDK](https://github.com/kryptokrona/kryptokrona-kotlin-sdk) Kryptokrona SDK in Kotlin for building decentralized private communication and payment systems.